Testing and Coverage Reports

 • To run a particular test, contained in a specific file, run

-poetry run tests/folder_name/test_file_name.py::test_function
+poetry run pytest tests/folder_name/test_file_name.py::test_function

-Convention for writing tests
+Conventions for writing tests

 • Most tests in gnss_lib_py are unit tests.
 Unit tests use a known input-output pair to verify that the function being tested is working as expected.
 Unit tests should be used to verify nominal behaviour as well as any relevant edge cases

-• To verify that the function output matches the expected output, we recommend using the in-built assert statement, numpy’s testing functions, that are of the form np.testing.assert* and any additional module level testing functions, like pd.testing.*assert* for pandas
+• To verify that the function output matches the expected output, we recommend using the in-built assert statement, numpy’s testing functions, that are of the form np.testing.assert* and any additional module level testing functions, like pd.testing.*assert* for pandas.

 • Fixtures can also be composed to create a fixture of a fixture.